 After a desperate search for work, my maid and I were given positions as scullery maids.
 We worked in the kitchen of a castle where a wedding was taking place.

-in the end, I did what I was told, and when I entered the royal hall, I saw that the man she was marrying was the king’s son whom I had once loved.
+In the end, I had no choice.
+When I entered the royal hall, I saw that the man she was marrying was the king’s son whom I had once loved.
 My father didn’t want me to marry him, and when I refused my father’s choice, he walled me into a tower for seven years.

 Did he forget me?
 Why didn’t he come to rescue me?
 Did he try?
 I had so many unanswered questions.

-He can have the hideous bride, I thought.
-I will be the false bride now.
+I am the false bride now.
 I doubt that he’ll remember me.